r

 Folk who belong (and their ghosts) know better – the true country breed

-Never walk a Tailor's inch further than they absolutely have need;
+Never walk a tailor's inch further than they absolutely have need;

 Folk who belong know walkers are an over-privileged set